Navigate New Zealand's income tax rates, which might help you pay less tax!

 The way income is taxed can differ depending on the source.
 The tax on income can be one of the highest taxes individuals might pay, while other gains you receive might be taxed at lower rates.
 This is especially the case when you invest, and some areas, such as capital gains, are commonly not taxed at all.

-This means it’s important to have a understanding of each area if you want to minimise your taxes.
-Here at Become Wealth, we’re not accountants or tax specialists, but we do know a thing or to about investing.
+This means it's important to have a understanding of each area if you want to minimise your taxes.
+Here at Become Wealth, we're not accountants or tax specialists, but we do know a thing or two about investing.
 If you need advice on tax efficient investments, our advisers can talk you through your options.
 Here are four main ways to lower your investment tax bill:

 Investors have different tax rates based on their investment choices.
 Income derived from investments, such as dividends, interest, or rental properties, is generally subject to individual tax rates as explained earlier on this webpage.
 However, Portfolio Investment Entities ("PIEs") have a maximum tax rate of 28%.